biadelmiro/UDACITY_intro_to_javascript_course/what_is_javascript/README.md

 Based on this loop's settings you will see that any code written inside the curly brackets {...} will be repeated 10 times and console.log prints out the value of i each time the loop runs.
 Don't about what the syntax means for now - you'll learn more about how and when to use loops later.

 ## JavaScript Demo
-- So you saw how to use console.log to print a message to the JavaScript console
-- Now, let’s see how you can use the console as a sandbox to test a new line of JavaScript in the browser
+So you saw how to use console.log to print a message to the JavaScript console.
+Now, let’s see how you can use the console as a sandbox to test a new line of JavaScript in the browser

 Open [the following site](https://daringfireball.net/projects/markdown/) in a new tab and in that tab also open up developer tools.
 Then paste the following code:
 ```js